Escobita/selenium/selenium-core/selenium-website/src/main/rst/04_selenese_commands.rst

 .. _locating-by-identifier:

-Locating by identifier
+Locating by Identifier
 ~~~~~~~~~~~~~~~~~~~~~~

 This is probably the most common method of locating elements and is the
 catch-all default when no recognised locator type is used.
-With this strategy
+With this strategy,
-the element with the @id attribute value matching the location will be found.
+the first element with the id attribute value matching the location will be used.
 If
-no element has a matching @id attribute then the first element with a @name
+no element has a matching id attribute, then the first element with an name
-attribute matching the location will be found.
+attribute matching the location will be used.

-For instance, your page source could have identifier (ID) and name attributes
+For instance, your page source could have id and name attributes
 as follows:

 .. code-block:: html